lleewwiiss/Distributed-Tensorflow-Template/README.md

     # start training
     trainer.run()
 ```
-- Within [utils](utils/utils.py) add any input arguments you need for your model, these will be added to the global config.
+- Update the [utils](utils/utils.py) script adding any input arguments you need for your model, these will be added to the global config.
-For variables that are unlikely to change you can add them to the config dictionary.
+For variables that are unlikely to change you can add them to the static config dictionary.
 ```python
 def process_config() -> dict:
     """